OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/simul_derivs.rst

     prob.driver.set_simul_deriv_color('my_coloring.json')

 If you run *openmdao simul_coloring* and it turns out there is no simultaneous coloring available, or that you don't gain very much by coloring, don't be surprised.
 Problems that have the necessary total Jacobian sparsity to allow simultaneous derivatives are relatively uncommon.

 Checking that it works
 ######################

-After activating simultaneous derivatives, you need to check your total derivatives using the :ref:`check_totals <check-total-derivatives>` function.
+After activating simultaneous derivatives, you should check your total derivatives using the :ref:`check_totals <check-total-derivatives>` function.
 If you provided a manually-computed coloring, you need to be sure it was correct.
 If you used the automatic coloring, the algorithm that we use still has a small chance of